PdxCodeGuild/python-curriculum/1 Python/lecture-notes/week-1-day-3-binary-search.md

     * this wouldn't have happened in the recursive solution, because there were no assignment statements
   * the mutation of variables is often a source of bugs
   * "functional programming" seeks to eliminate mutations, favors recursion over loops
+    * the functional programming community has had growing momentum for about 50 years now, but still not quite the mainstream

 ## Git